Council Tax Support helps people who are on a low income or claiming certain benefits to pay some of their Council Tax bill.

 Using our calculator is not the same as making a claim; you will need to do this separately.

-Please read our council tax support policy for the full rules on who can get Council Tax Support.
+Please read our policy document for the full rules on who can get Council Tax Support.

 You can apply for council tax support using the link below.